lightward/mechanic-tasks/docs/receive-email-alerts-when-inventory-levels-change/README.md

 Use this task to receive immediate email notifications whenever inventory/stock levels are adjusted, whether manually or as a result of a transfer or customer order.

 Please note: Mechanic will start sending emails the _second_ time inventory is adjusted for a particular item.

+The following "replacement" variables are defined in the task code for usage within the email subject and body.
+If you wish to include any other additional information, then you will either need to modify the task code to create additional variables, or use a [GraphQL query directly in the task option field](https://learn.mechanic.dev/resources/converting-tasks-from-shopify-rest-to-graphql/conversion-resource-lookups-in-task-option-fields).
+- AVAILABLE
+- DIFFERENCE
+- INVENTORY_HISTORY_LINK
+- LOCATION_NAME
+- MANAGE_VARIANT_LINK
+- SKU
+- TITLE

 ## Installing this task